Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 shows academic ambition and readiness for college.

-For example, a student with a 3.7 GPA in challenging courses may be viewed more favorably than a student with a 4.0 GPA in easier courses.
+A student with a 3.7 GPA in rigorous coursework may be viewed more favorably than a student with a 4.0 GPA in easier classes.

 How Admissions Officers Evaluate GPA

-US colleges use a process called holistic admissions.
-GPA is one part of a broader evaluation.
+US colleges use holistic admissions, meaning GPA is one part of a broader evaluation.

 Admissions officers consider: